bsc-quantic/tn4ml/docs/source/index.rst

-.. tnad documentation master file, created by sphinx-quickstart on Wed Nov 30 09:42:34 2022.
+.. tn4ml documentation master file, created by sphinx-quickstart on Wed Nov 30 09:42:34 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.